Mixed 3-manifolds are virtually special: Separability in special cube complexes

-Note that this property is preserved under passing to further covers.
+Note that this property is preserved when passing to further covers.
 In particular, we can arrange that it holds for all $A,B$ and $Q$ simultaneously.
-Also note that some of the components of the preimage of $Q$ do not lie in $\widehat{A}\cap\widehat{B}$, so these will not be involved in the conclusion of Definition~\ref{def:double_injectivity}.

-\begin{proof} By Corollary~\ref{cor:removing_intersection} there is a finite cover $\widehat{X}$ of $X$ with a nonempty intersection of elevations $\widehat{A}\cap \widehat{B}$ projecting to $Q$.
+\begin{proof} By Corollary~\ref{cor:removing_intersection} there is a finite cover $\widehat{X}$ of $X$ where the intersection of elevations $\widehat{A}\cap \widehat{B}$ is nonempty and projects to $Q$.
 Then passing to a regular cover and quotienting by the group permuting the components of $\widehat{A}\cap \widehat{B}$ reduces the situation to the case where $A\cap B$ is connected, i.e.\ $A\cap B=Q$.